elasticsearch-dump/elasticsearch-dump/README.md

 New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and `--prefix` allows you to add a prefix to the index name e.g. `$index}-backup-2018-03-13`

+`--searchBody` will be passed directly to elasticdump for filtering which docs get searched for.

 ## Module Transform